Lung Transplant Patient Stories

 "My entire medical team was brilliant.
 From the surgeons and physicians to all the nurses.
 There are not enough words to express my gratitude."

 Actor Christopher Lemmon, 65, was in his hotel room after a performance at the Coronado Film Festival when he says he suddenly felt like he was falling off a cliff.
 "My wife says when she came into the room, I was blue."
-The son of legendary actor Jack Lemmon was rushed to UC San Diego Medical Center in Hillcrest.
+The son of legendary actor Jack Lemmon was rushed to Hillcrest Medical Center at UC San Diego Health.

 After having a pulmonary embolism a few years earlier, he had been diagnosed with Factor V Leiden, an inherited blood-clotting disorder that can increase the risks of developing abnormal blot clots.
 Lemmon, who had three more pulmonary embolisms, was going to undergo final evaluations for lung transplant consideration near his home in Connecticut.

-But everything changed after he was admitted to UC San Diego Medical Center for severe inflammation of his lungs from IPF, called an IPF exacerbation, which landed him in critical condition and in need of a double lung transplant.
+But everything changed after he was admitted to Hillcrest Medical Center for severe inflammation of his lungs from IPF, called an IPF exacerbation, which landed him in critical condition and in need of a double lung transplant.
 Lemmon "was very ill and did not have much time left," said Kamyar Afshar, DO, medical director of the lung transplant program at UC San Diego Health.

 Karen Atri-Mercado